Bikeman868/Urchin/readme.md

   your application.

 ## Known issues
+There have been reports of issues with the database persistence module.
+It looks like some issues might have been introduces with the switch to versioning of rules.
+My advice for now is to use the default persistence mechanism that saves all the rules to a single file.
+This is the mechanism that was used during development, has received extensive testing and seems to be completely solid.

-* None at this time.
-Please contact the owner if you are experiencing any problems.
+Please contact the owner if you are experiencing any other issues.

 ## Contents
 | Component | Description |